coatespt/cursor-twitter/PROJECT_DESCRIPTION.md

 We solve this bloat problem by having the FCT put tokens on a queue when their counts in the counter map go down to zero.

-The main thread nibbles away at these entries on the queue, taking a bunch of them every few hundred Tweets, and deleting the corresponding entries in the 3pk<->token mapping.
+The main thread nibbles away at these entries on the queue, removing a bunch of them every few hundred Tweets, and deleting the corresponding entries in the 3pk<->token mapping.

 This is mostly harmless, because if the token ever shows up again, the main thread will automatically recreate it anyway.
 It is possible, but unlikely, that a mapping will be removed after a set of the corresponding 3pk has been handed off to the busyword processors.
 This would not happen in steady-state, but can happen after a restart from stored state.
 If the analysis thread doesn't get back a token for a 3pk, it simply discards it.
 (If it has any significance, it will show up in the next batch anyway.)